-When it launches, it will be the airport’s first ever nonstop route to Heathrow.
-British Airways currently flies to Gatwick from Tampa International Airport.
+When it launches, it will be the airport’s first ever non-stop route to Heathrow.
+British Airways currently flies to Gatwick out of Tampa International,

 Virgin Atlantic, one of the most recognized airlines in the world and with one of the most colorful billionaires in the world, Richard Branson, as its founder, already flies daily to London out of Miami and Orlando.

 In a statement announcing the new round trip service, Virgin Atlantic’s chief commercial officer Juha Jarvinen says one reason to add Tampa Bay to its list of destinations is that “with the popular theme parks and the stunning beaches of St Pete and Clearwater within easy reach, we know it’s an area our customers will love to explore.”

 He also noted the area’s “booming economy” as a reason to start flying here.
 The company pointed to the area’s industries, growing technology sector and reputation as an entrepreneurial hub, along with tourism, as to why Tampa Bay is an attractive destination.

 Joe Lopano, Tampa International’s CEO, says in the statement that the daily service provides a “huge upside for our thriving business community to now have a direct connection to the world’s premier business airport.”